Coldmaple/Reinforce-Learning-Blackjack/README.md

 # Reinforce-Learning-Blackjack
-Using reinforce learning to train a blackjack agent
+Use reinforce learning to train a blackjack agent